 However, it took years of painstaking work for Grant to start her own business and begin to amass a roster of celebrity clients.
-Grant found out she was accepted to the culinary school on the same day her grandfather passed away – as she was on the way to the hospital to see him.
-“I feel like it was destiny,” said Grant, who credits her grandfather for telling her to follow her heart in terms of career choice.
+Grant found out about her culinary school acceptance the same day her grandfather passed away – as she was on the way to the hospital to see him.
+“I feel like it was destiny,” Grant says, crediting her grandfather for telling her to follow her heart in terms of career choice.

 After attending culinary school, she worked a number of jobs – some related to the culinary industry, others not at all.

 “I was a receptionist, a security guard.
 I worked in every other aspect of a restaurant other than the kitchen; like I’ve been a bartender,” Chef Lex said.
 “I’ve been to bartending school.
 I was a server, I was a host, I ran the front of the house for people, but the kitchen was always calling me because that was where you were able to create and just be, and exist in your domain.”

 Grant’s first real restaurant job was at Delta’s Restaurant in New Brunswick.
 “I was a server and then they also let me work in the kitchen,” she said of Delta’s.
 She was also taking catering jobs whenever and wherever possible.

 Her boyfriend at the time encouraged her to focus on cooking, since that was the only time she was happy working.
 Continuing to follow her heart, she quit her job and began working at Breezes, a Caribbean restaurant in Metuchen.

 It wasn’t long before she began to excel.
 “You don’t really know what you’re capable of until you’re put in a position where someone lets you do whatever you want,” Chef Lex said.
 “A lot of people clam up, but I had an entire plan.”